Emanate-Biostats-Inc/user-guide/docs/programming/style-guide.md

 - Always indent nested code such as data steps, proc statements, do blocks, and macro definitions.
 Use tab or two spaces.

-There are differing opinions regarding [tabs vs. spaces.](https://softwareengineering.stackexchange.com/questions/57/tabs-versus-spaces-what-is-the-proper-indentation-character-for-everything-in-e) Both sides have many valid points.
-However, the most important thing is to **keep your code consistent** (i.e., avoid switching between tabs or spaces for regular indentations).
+Whether you use tabs or spaces, the most important thing is to **keep your code consistent** (i.e., avoid switching between tabs or spaces for regular indentations).

 #### Good